 - Do not mix old and new chemicals.
 Keep products segregated.
 Always leave chemicals in their purchased containers and, when storing, keep varying chemicals away from one another.

-- When mixing, use a stir stick, board, pole, etc. Never use an arm or hand or a tool you need for other purposes.
+- When mixing, use a stir stick, board, pole, etc. Never use an arm, hand, or tool you need for other purposes.

 - Never leave pool chemicals in the vicinity of combustible materials like paints and gas.
-Avoid crossing chemicals with foreign matter that can contaminant elements.
+Avoid crossing chemicals with foreign matter that can contaminate elements.
 Use an area designated for pool chemicals.